 The Board of Directors has a standing Audit Committee, separately-designated and established in accordance with Section 3(a)(58)(A) of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), which currently consists of Sandra N. Bane, Jennifer H. Dunbar and David R. Jessick.
 The Audit Committee has been chaired by Mr. Jessick since April 2008.
-The Board of Directors has determined that each of the members of the Audit Committee is "independent" as that term is defined in Marketplace Rule 4200(a)(15) of the Nasdaq Stock Market's listing standards and meets the additional audit committee independence requirements set forth in Marketplace Rule 4350(d)(2) of the Nasdaq Stock Market's listing standards.
+The Board of Directors has determined that each of the members of the Audit Committee is "financially literate" (including the ability to read and understand financial statements) and "independent" (as that term is defined in Nasdaq Listing Rule 5605(a) (2) of the Nasdaq Stock Market's listing standards) and meets the additional audit committee independence requirements set forth in Nasdaq Listing Rule 5605(c) (2).
 The Board of Directors has determined that Mr. Jessick and Ms. Bane each qualifies as an "audit committee financial expert" as defined in the rules of the Securities and Exchange Commission.

-On February 10, 2004, the Board of Directors adopted an amended and restated written charter for the Audit Committee to comply with the requirements of the Sarbanes-Oxley Act of 2002, as well as the requirements of the Securities and Exchange Commission and the Nasdaq Stock Market.
+On April 25, 2013, the Board of Directors adopted an amended and restated written charter for the Audit Committee.
 Among other things, the functions of the Audit Committee are to:

-- be directly responsible for the appointment, compensation, retention and oversight of the work of any registered public accounting firm engaged by the Company (including resolution of disagreements between management and the auditor regarding financial reporting) for the purpose of preparing or issuing an audit report or performing other audit, review or attest services for the Company; - pre-approve all audit and permissible non-audit services to be performed for the Company by its registered public accounting firm in accordance with the provisions of Section 10A(i) of the Exchange Act; - establish procedures for (a) the receipt, retention and treatment of complaints received by the Company regarding accounting, internal accounting controls or auditing matters and (b) the confidential, anonymous submission by employees of the Company of concerns regarding questionable accounting or auditing matters; - review and discuss with the Company's management and independent auditors the Company's audited financial statements, including the adequacy and effectiveness of the Company's internal accounting controls; - · discuss with the Company's management and independent auditors any significant changes to the Company's accounting principles; - · review the independence and performance of the Company's independent auditors; and - review from time to time and make recommendations with respect to the Company's policies relating to management conduct and oversee procedures and practices to ensure compliance with such policies.
+- be directly responsible for the appointment, compensation, retention and oversight of the work of any registered public accounting firm engaged by the Company (including resolution of disagreements between management and the auditor regarding financial reporting) for the purpose of preparing or issuing an audit report or performing other audit, review or attest services for the Company; - pre-approve all audit and permissible non-audit services to be performed for the Company by its registered public accounting firm in accordance with the provisions of Section 10A(i) of the Exchange Act; - establish procedures for (a) the receipt, retention and treatment of complaints received by the Company regarding accounting, internal accounting controls or auditing matters and (b) the confidential, anonymous submission by employees of the Company of concerns regarding questionable accounting or auditing matters; - review and discuss with the Company's management and independent auditors the Company's financial disclosures, including its audited annual and unaudited quarterly financial statements, as well as the adequacy and effectiveness of the Company's internal accounting controls; - discuss with the Company's management and independent auditors any significant changes to the Company's accounting principles; - review the independence and performance of the Company's independent auditors, as well as the independent auditors' internal quality control procedures; and - review from time to time and make recommendations with respect to the Company's policies relating to management conduct and oversee procedures and practices to ensure compliance with such policies.